self-assert/self-assert/README.md

    - Receives **all required parameters** to build a complete object.
    - Validates those parameters using one or more `Assertion`s.
    - Returns a valid instance or raises an error.
-2. Use `Assertion.for` for self-contained checks, or create reusable assertions and apply them later using `AssertionEvaluation`.
+2. Use `Assertion.requiring` for self-contained checks, or create reusable assertions and apply them later using `AssertionEvaluation` or the `evaluateFor` method of `Assertion`.
 3. Use `AssertionsRunner.assertAll` to execute the assertions together in the previously defined factory method.
 4. (Optional) If you are using TypeScript, consider marking